Communication Planning as a Process

 Article 3 min

-Research, planning, implementation and evaluation (RPIE) are the core pieces of the communication planning process.
-Though they all differ slightly, the RPIE process is built into all military planning processes from the Joint Planning Process (JPP) to the Military Decision Making Process (MDMP).
+Research, planning, implementation and evaluation are the core pieces of the communication planning process.
+Though they all differ slightly, the RPIE process is built into all military planning processes from the Joint Planning Process to the military decision-making process.

 RPIE is the official DINFOS communication planning process.